OVERVIEW OF COMBUSTIBLE DUST

 Personal Protective Equipment (PPE)

-NFPA 654, Standard for the Prevention of Fires and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids, mandates that operating and maintenance procedures must address personal protective equipment (PPE) including flame-resistant garments in accordance with the workplace hazard assessment required by NFPA 2113.
+NFPA 652, Standard on the Fundamentals of Combustible Dust, mandates that operating and maintenance procedures must address personal protective equipment (PPE) including flame-resistant garments in accordance with the workplace hazard assessment required by NFPA 2112.
 This is due to the specific hazards of a flash fire.
 Flash fires burn extremely fast, usually lasting less than three (3) seconds.
 Non-flame resistant garments can be ignited by the flash fire and continue to burn after the initial fire has burned out.
 The body area beneath non-flame resistant clothing is often burned more severely than exposed skin.
 The survival rate of personnel exposed to a flash fire drops significantly as the percentage of the total body area affected increases.
 Flame resistant clothing can drastically reduce the effect of a flash fire.
 Personnel that operate in dusty environments may also need to wear conductive footwear and grounding straps to prevent the buildup of static electricity.
 Contact Conversion Technology, Inc. for assistance in determining what level of PPE is required for your workers.

 Fugitive Dust Control